-People in homes and businesses with oil heating systems are in a unique position.
-By not exchanging their oil furnaces for fancy new electric or gas model furnaces, they help revolutionize heating fuel, create jobs, and reduce harmful emissions related to indoor heating.
+People in homes and businesses with oil heating systems are in a unique position – as a Seattle bioheat provider we know your many options.
+By not exchanging oil furnaces for new electric or gas model furnaces, they help revolutionize heating fuel, create jobs, and reduce harmful emissions related to indoor heating.

 The reason for all of this progress is bioheat oil, a mix of biodiesel and oil.
 It’s safe for use in your furnace and makes it possible for you to have a greener heating system without tearing out your old furnace.
 Learn more about why you should convert to this heating fuel below.